 When is the list updated?

-The Prostheses List is updated twice yearly in February and August.
+The Prostheses List is updated three times per year, in March, July, and November.

 Can we apply for the Prostheses List if our TGA approval is pending?